Schlumberger pushes COVID-19 vaccine disclosures as customer mandates grow - NewsBreak

 Schlumberger in a statement said employees have an option to decline to disclose if they wish.

-Oil producers Hess (HES.N) and Chevron (CVX.N) have said workers in their Gulf of Mexico operations would be required to be fully vaccinated by Nov.
-1. Shale major Pioneer Natural Resources (PXD.N) also is requiring new employees to be fully vaccinated before their first day of work. read more
+Oil producers Hess and Chevron have said workers in their Gulf of Mexico operations would be required to be fully vaccinated by Nov.
+1. Shale major Pioneer Natural Resources also is requiring new employees to be fully vaccinated before their first day of work.

 Schlumberger’s call for employees to disclose their vaccination status, McDonald said the email, will allow the company to “enhance our mitigation measures to keep people safe and enable business continuity.”